trek10inc/crashcheck/README.md

 # Crashcheck Docker Container

-This Docker container is meant to be run as Kubernetes job that will check the number of restarts encountered.
-Once activated, the image will perform basic GET requests to a URL and exit with a return code of zero if a series of successful responses are received.
+This Docker container is meant to be run as Kubernetes job that will check the number of restarts encountered for a given deployment.
+Once activated, the image will perform access the local cluster's API using kubectl and will exit with a non-zero return code if a threshold is hit.

 This container is configured via the use of the following environment variables.
 - **INTERVAL**: How frequently (in seconds) do we run a check